Employment Insurance (EI) and Parental Leaveachkarlaw-admin

 How To Get EI benefits for your recent claim?

-If you have concerns about recent claims that you have made potentially interfering with your benefits, or if you encounter problems with your claim, see this page.
-To find out what type of earnings are insurable, please see this page.
+If you have concerns about recent claims that you have made potentially interfering with your benefits, or if you encounter problems with your claim, the Government of Canada can provide information:

 How Much Money Will I Likely Get from EI Benefits?